w41k4z/springy/README.md

 ## Folder Structure

-Your project would have thow main folders: 'src' and 'lib' The 'src' will contain two main folders, where:
+Your project would have two main folders: 'src' and 'lib' The 'src' will contain three folders, where:

 - `views`: the folder to store all your jsp files
-- `modelControllers`: the folder for your model-controller
+- `controllers`: the folder for your controller
+- `static`: the folder containing all static files(images, css, javascript...)

 > You can also add your custom folder inside the src directory